-Keep a constant pull even when your bitch is not straining, as gentle traction will stimulate her to keep straining.
+Keep a constant pull even when your girl is not straining, as gentle traction will stimulate her to keep straining.

 Be careful that the bitch doesn’t bite you!
 Birth is painful!

-Make sure any puppies she has already delivered are in a secure box with a hot water bottle or heat pad to keep them warm.
+Make sure any puppies she has already delivered are in a secure box with a heat source such as a hot water bottle, heat pad or heat lamp to keep them warm.

-Most bitches don’t need to stay in hospital for long and are able to go home an hour or so later.
+Most bitches don’t need to stay in the hospital for long and are able to go home an hour or so later.

-How Long Does The Birth Process Take?
+How Long Does Birth Of A Puppy Take?